sirxemic/jquery.ripples/README.md

 - `imageUrl` (setting the image URL will update the background image used for the effect, but the `background-image` CSS property will be untouched)
 - `crossOrigin` (setting this won't have any effect until `imageUrl` is changed)

+### updateSize
+The effect resizes automatically when the width or height of the window changes.
+When the dimensions of the element changes, you need to call this function explicitly to update the size of the effect accordingly.